 - Microbial metagenomics/massively parallel DNA sequencing.

-- Using fire ant pathogens as biocontrol measures in conjunction with existing bait treatments.
+- Using fire ant pathogens as biocontrol measures with existing bait treatments.
 Contact Researcher

 - Overlapping pathogens shared by native bees and honey bees.
 Contact Researcher